 - Improving the working and living condition of teachers with more practical resources, providing them with opportunities to improve themselves and their students’ intellectual capacity.
 This will encourage intelligent people to take the teaching career more seriously than it is done now in the country.

-- Teaching the Basic English communication skills to Nigerians at different levels through different mediums.
-This includes organizing subsidized adult education centres, academic video-games, online tutorials, public school enrollment drives, radio/television and even church programs for teaching basic communication skills.
+- Teaching simply explained mathematics and basic English communication skills to Nigerians at different levels through various simplified mediums.
+This includes organizing subsidized adult education centres, academic video-games, online tutorials, public school enrollment drives, radio/television and even religious programs for teaching basic communication skills.
 Thence, every Nigerian will be able to speak both English and his local language.
 This is necessary to form a background upon which Nigerians can dialogue and contribute ideas for the society.
-It also demonstrates the emotional preconditions for having cordial and productive communications in a society.
+It also instills the emotional preconditions for having cordial and productive communications in a society.

 - Using movies, social gatherings, songs and other mediums to demonstrate our common humanity and social responsibility, despite ethnic differences.
 This stage encourages Nigerians to meet and physically interact with one another as humans; to feel the joy, pain, suffering and humanity of one another in playgrounds, cinemas, open-air festivals, carnivals and games.
 This is necessary to demonstrate common good as the purpose for which humans form a society and educate themselves.
 Also, talented people in these areas will show their potentials and will be enrolled for proper training.